notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/databases.md

 - Glue Data Catalog: catalog of datasets
   - can be used by Athena, Redshift, EMR

-## DMS - Database Migration Service
+## DMS - Database Migration Service Overview

 - Quickly and securely migrate databases to AWS, resilient, self healing
 - The source database remains available during the migration